 - Small Fake Olive Tree In Planter — smaller 18″ olive tree with vase

 - Topiary Shaped Artificial Olive Tree — round head of leaves gives it a more traditional look and feel

 Click on the links above or scroll through thumbnails to shop this post.

-Faux olive trees can get pricy based on quality and size, but a 3′-4′ real olive tree will run you around $100.
-Because real plants silently scream when I near them, I might as well flush that $100 down the toilet.
+Faux olive trees can get pricy based on quality and size, but a 3′-4′ real olive tree will still run you around $100.
+Because real plants silently scream and fear death when I near them, I might as well flush that $100 down the toilet.
 Plant maintenance is not my forte…I blame the ADHD.
 Weekly watering does not fit into my busy routine, so every single plant you find in my home is artificial.

 Tall Faux Olive Trees

-Wait, no I lied.
+Wait, no, I lied.
 If you’re looking for fake olive branches to pop into a vase, this set of 3 stems is a steal of a deal.

 Where can I find the best artificial plants that look real at an affordable price?

 Find More Home Decor Inspiration

 Make this artificial flower arrangement in resin DIY with this easy tutorial.